Rules & Regulations for Using VA Benefits

 The VA allows a student to withdraw up to six credits one time only after the fourth week of the term and assumes that there are mitigating circumstances; hence, benefits will be paid at the previous rate until the date the course(s) is dropped.
 Outside of this one-time, six-credit exclusion to the "mitigating circumstances" rule, unless mitigating circumstances are submitted and accepted by the VA, any reduction in credit load after the fourth week of the term will result in an overpayment retroactive back to the first day of the term.
 If there are "mitigating circumstances" involved in the reduction of credits, documentation and a statement by the student must be submitted to the Veterans Office to be forwarded to the VA for determining any overpayment.

 - Students cannot be VA certified for classes previously passed.

 - Students will be paid for only those specific courses required in their declared major and any prerequisites.
 The VA does not permit payment for courses for the sole purpose of reaching full-time housing benefits.
 Every class certified for VA benefits must be required for the degree/certificate being pursued at LCC.

 - If a passing grade was not received in a program's required course, it can be repeated again for VA payment.

-- In order for a student to be certified to take prerequisites for major requirements in english, math and writing, testing results from the Testing Office must indicate they are necessary.
+- In order for a student to be certified to take remedial courses for major requirements in english, math and writing (below 100 level), testing results from the Testing Office must indicate they are necessary.
 These specific classes, if required, must be taken in class.
-These classes cannot be taken online or through independent study for VA credit.
+These classes cannot be taken online, as hybrid or independent study for VA credit.